Electronic tagging: Sweat alcohol content monitor

-Uses
+Non-justice-system uses

 Medical and health

 The use of electronic monitoring in medical practice, especially as it relates to the tagging of the elderly and people with dementia, has generated controversy and media attention.
 Elderly people in care homes can be tagged with the same electronic monitors used to keep track of young offenders.
 For people suffering from dementia, electronic monitoring might be beneficially used to prevent them from wandering away.
 The controversy regarding medical use relates to two arguments, one about the safety of the patients and the other about their privacy and human rights.
 At over 40%, there is a high prevalence of wandering among patients with dementia.
 Of the several methods deployed to keep them from wandering, it is reported that 44% of wanderers with dementia have been kept behind closed doors at some point.
 Other solutions have included constant surveillance, use of makeshift alarms and, the use of various drugs that carry the risk of adverse effects.